TomVollerthun1337/DavidSedley.github.io/content/publications/articles.md

 ### ‘Empedoclean superorganisms’
 forthcoming in A. Marmodoro (ed.), special Empedocles number of _Rhizomata_

-### ‘Plato‘s theory of Forms’
+### ‘Self-sufficiency as a divine attribute in Greek philosophy'
-forthcoming in volume of Royal Society of Philosophy lectures, 2016
+forthcoming in A. Hunt and L. Marlow (eds.), _Greening the Gods in the Ancient World_